SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 3.md

-# Lab 2: Connecting to Hyperscale (Citus) on Azure Database for PostgreSQL
+## Lab 2: Connecting to Hyperscale (Citus) on Azure Database for PostgreSQL

 Here we will start wroking with Azure Data Studio by connecting our database to it.

-## Exercise 1: Connect to the database using Psql in Azure Data Studio
+### Task 1: Connect to the database using Psql in Azure Data Studio

 Now we will connect to PostgreSQL Database through Azure Data Studio.